When Should You Bring Your Succulents Inside?

 Cold hardy (deciduous) succulents are the ones that can withstand frost when the temperature goes below a certain point.
 These succulents can stay outside all winter when the temperature is at least 20° to 25° F (-28.88°C).

-When brought inside for the winter, some cold-hardy succulent plants may not be able to withstand dry indoor heating and can become dehydrated.
+When brought inside for the winter, some winter succulents may not be able to withstand dry indoor heating and can become dehydrated.

 Tender succulents are tropical or subtropical species that cannot withstand frost when the temperature goes below a certain point, so they must be brought inside when winter comes.